roman-right/impler/README.md

 /* *inspired by Rust*

-Useful when it is needed to extend a class (usually 3d party) with some methods (regular, class, or static)
+Useful when it is needed to extend a class (usually 3d party) with some methods or interfaces

 ### Install